 When we moved to South Korea over a year ago, bright-eyed and unsure what to expect, we made a list of things to do and see and experience in the 12 months that followed.

 I do have a little beef with Bucket Lists, but sometimes having all your goals written out can help you achieve them.
 And that’s what this list did for us.
 We were lucky to see and experience some pretty incredible things!

-If you are living in Korea, or even just visiting for a short time, this bucket list will hopefully give you some travel ideas of places to go, things to eat, and experiences to be had in South Korea.
+If you are living in Korea, or even just visiting for a short time, these things to do in Korea will hopefully give you some travel ideas of places to go, meals to eat, and experiences to be had in South Korea.

 So here it goes: our list of highlights from our year in the R.O.K.!